rob-murray/jekyll-twitter-plugin/README.md

 ### Output

-All content will be rendered inside a div with the class 'jekyll-twitter-plugin'
+All content will be rendered inside a div with the class `jekyll-twitter-plugin`.

 ```html
 <div class='jekyll-twitter-plugin'>